wp-plugins/cosmic-history-quotes/readme.txt

 * Dutch: Juryt Abma
 * Spanish: 13-lunas.net

+== About the Series ==

+* There are three plugins that synchronize with each day and decoding.
+This plugin is the third of a series developed to expand the use of Natural Time.
+* If you like this plugin, you might also like the [__uChing Decoder__](http://wordpress.org/plugins/u-ching-decoder/) and the [__13-Moon Synchronometer__](http://wordpress.org/plugins/13-moon-synchronometer/).
+Each one synchronizes with the other.

-= Help Keep My Plugins Free =
+= Help Keep Our Plugins Free =

-If you find this plugin useful, please consider [__making a small donation__](http://anthonyfogleman.com/blog/donations/) to help contribute to my time invested and to further development of this and other interesting plugins and support the development of Natural Time tools to help us connect with each other in peaceful ways.
-Thanks for your kind support! - [__Anthony Fogleman__](http://profiles.wordpress.org/tonyray/)
+If you find this plugin useful, please [__make a donation__](http://anthonyfogleman.com/blog/donations/) to help contribute to further development of this and other interesting plugins for development of Natural Time and connections in peaceful ways.
+Thanks! - [__Anthony Fogleman__](http://profiles.wordpress.org/tonyray/)

-I send my blessing to you and our relations with:

-Aho mitakeoasin, en lakesh, ahau!
+Blessing to you and all our relations with...
+Aho mitakeoasin, in lak'ech, ahau!

 == Installation ==

 = Automatic Method =